 Despite the challenges, the unique experience of the IMAX theater makes IMAX films a compelling medium for directors.
 With the number of theaters increasing worldwide, and with a rapidly growing audience for the IMAX experience, it is likely that a wide variety of films will be created for this venue in the years to come.

-For more information on IMAX and related topics, check out the links on the next page.
+For more information on IMAX and related topics, check out the links below.